 Hypnosis has kept some strange company over the centuries; from magic and sorcery to stage performance and ‘fringe’ psychology.
 Yet, it seems as popular as ever, with people seeking hypnosis services on every corner of the globe.

-At best, it has been viewed as an unexplainable albeit impressive theatrical trick, and at worst, it instilled fear and suspicion with its seemingly magical ability to control and overpower the will of susceptible ‘subjects’.
+Is hypnosis scientifically valid?
+It has been viewed as an unexplainable albeit impressive theatrical trick, and at worst, hypnosis inspires fear and suspicion with its seemingly magical ability to control and overpower the will of susceptible ‘subjects’.
 Rarely has the practice of hypnosis been welcomed into the realm of the genuine and the medically accepted.

 A recently published definitive medical review by Professors David Oakley and Peter Halligan of Cardiff University in the UK looks to change that, shedding much-needed light on the phenomenon of hypnosis, and bringing it off the stage and into the arena of neuroscience and modern medicine.

 In their review, Oakley and Halligan demystify many of the common misconceptions and myths surrounding the practice of hypnosis, revealing over a century of past successes for a wide range of clinical conditions and, more recently, supporting the validity of hypnosis within the neuroscientific community.

 Studies in cognitive neuroscience using new brain imaging lend support to the long-held assertion that hypnosis is a distinct state; not sleep as it is commonly mislabeled, but rather a different form of consciousness or way of being.
 Rather than being dominated or controlled, participants willingly enter this state of focused attention (some more easily than others), wherein a broad range of experiences and behaviors may then be modified or enhanced through the use of suggestion.